analysis-tools-dev/static-analysis/README.md

 - [retire.js](https://retirejs.github.io/retire.js) — Scanner detecting the use of JavaScript libraries with known vulnerabilities.

-- [RSLint](http://rslint.org/) :warning: — A (WIP) JavaScript linter written in Rust designed to be as fast as possible, customizable, and easy to use.
+- [RSLint](http://rslint.org/) — A (WIP) JavaScript linter written in Rust designed to be as fast as possible, customizable, and easy to use.

 - [standard](http://standardjs.com) — An npm module that checks for Javascript Styleguide issues.

 - [tern](https://ternjs.net) — A JavaScript code analyzer for deep, cross-editor language support.

-- [TypL](https://typl.dev) :warning: — With TypL, you just write completely standard JS, and the tool figures out your types via powerful inferencing.
+- [TypL](https://typl.dev) — With TypL, you just write completely standard JS, and the tool figures out your types via powerful inferencing.

 - [xo](https://github.com/xojs/xo) — Opinionated but configurable ESLint wrapper with lots of goodies included.
 Enforces strict and readable code.